The UEFA European Football Championship

 The trophy awarded to the winners of the European Championship is the Henri Delaunay trophy, the first General Secretary of UEFA who has initially proposed the idea of a pan-European tournament.
 The original trophy was made of sterling silver atop a black marble base, and was presented to the winners in every finals tournament until 2004.

-In 2008 a new larger, remodelled trophy with the same essential design was introduced, with the base being made wider and the marble plinth being removed.
-While the names of previous winners had before been engraved onto a metal plaque on the plinth, they are now on the 8kg, 60cm trophy itself, filling the space where a small figure juggling a ball had previously appeared.
+In 2008 a new larger, remodelled trophy with the same essential shape and design was introduced, with the base being made wider and the marble plinth removed.
+While the names of previous winners had before been engraved onto a rectangular metal plaque on the plinth, they are now on the 8kg, 60cm trophy itself, filling the space where a small figure juggling a ball had previously appeared.

 Germany’s Participation and Record

-In these eleven appearances, the Mannschaft have appeared in the final match a record six times, winning three of them – also a record, now shared with Spain after the Spaniards’ victory at Euro 2012.
-They have played the most matches of any participating nation (43), and have scored the most goals (65), moving clear of the Netherlands during Euro 2012.
+In these twelve appearances, the Mannschaft have appeared in the final match a record six times, winning three of them – also a record, now shared with Spain after the Spaniards’ victory at Euro 2012.
+They have played the most matches of any participating nation (49), and have scored the most goals (72), moving clear of the Netherlands during Euro 2012.

 Having missed out on qualification for the Euro finals at their first attempt in 1968, Germany did not put a foot wrong the second time around in 1972.
 Having made it to the last four, they clinically disposed of the opposition to claim the title.
 Thus began a dominant period for the Mannschaft, where they reached the next final – losing only on penalties to Czechoslovakia – before making it three finals in a row in 1980, when they claimed a second title in beating a competitive Belgian side.